PepGames/DX_DirectorsCut/README.md

 Additionally, 90% of the game has been completely overhauled, so this is NOT a vanilla experience be aware that ***it will not try to be***.

 This project would not have even remotely been possible without the groundwork laid out by **StarsMMD** and all the lovely people over in the NGC/Wii Pokémon Romhacking Community.
 Thank you all so much for your help.
-If you or a friend are interested in NGC/Wii Pokémon Romhacking, come join us in the Discord — we have a lot of fun there!
+If you or a friend are interested in NGC/Wii Pokémon Romhacking, come join us in the Discord, we have a lot of fun there!

 If you encounter bugs or issues, or would like to help development, please get in touch with me on [Discord](https://discord.gg/5qDCQpNPP6) so we can fix/upgrade the romhack ASAP.